Acentari/SmartGlasses/README.md

 # SmartGlasses
-The Smart Glass zip contains the code with commends.
+The SmartGlasses.zip contains the code with commends.